amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

+As these test images are captured from real scenario with diverse background, it is good to use them for testing the generalization capability of my trained network model.

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?